 Prof Reyes noted that the definition of corruption varies across jurisdictions and called for these definitions, even those under the OECD Anti-Bribery Convention and the United Nations Convention against Corruption, to be clarified to address where includes situations where there is an intermediary as well as to distinguish between the liability of the briber and the bribee.

-Dr Michael Hwang’s analogy comparing the watch dog to a bloodhound was invoked, with Prof Kim commenting that in identifying red flags in corruption matters, the Tribunal should be more like a watch dog for red flags but not like a bloodhound.
+Dr Michael Hwang’s analogy comparing the watch dog to a bloodhound was invoked, with Prof Kim commenting that in identifying red flags in corruption matters, many tribunals believe they should be more like a watch dog for red flags but not like a bloodhound.
 Similar to Prof Reyes’ view, Prof Kim pointed out the factors to consider when attempting to identify corruption such as: distinction between paymaster and recipient as well as characterization and timeline of the alleged corruption.

 Justice Rao carefully set out the dilemma faced by an arbitral tribunal when deciding on matters of corruption.
 On one hand, the arbitrator is bound by party autonomy and can only decide matters referred to the tribunal otherwise the award will be ultra petita.
 On the other hand, as a matter of public policy, the arbitrator is duty bound to take note of corruption as and when it comes to notice.